cube-js/cube/docs/content/Schema/Reference/schema-execution-environment.md

 });
 ```

-So for example if you want to pass definition of `ratio` outside of the cube you
+So for example if you want to pass the definition of `ratio` outside of the
-should define it as:
+cube, you would define it as:

 ```javascript
 const measureRatioDefinition = {